Meßstetten: Fruit trees

 The tree farms of Wilhelm and the Brüdergemeinde delivered for free.
+Today in a collective purchase order typical of old apple varieties.Collection point:Naturschutzzentrum in Beuron.
+The famous old Engelsbirne is produced today in a tree surgery Karle in Dautmergen.

 Butterflies

 On 7 July 2017 permission was specially granted by the Regierungspräsidium Karlsruhe for everybody to catch butterflies in Hossingen Rastplatz Oberbuch.
 It was called Schmetterlingsnacht (Butterflynight).
 The idea was born at the Schwäbischer Albverein in Hossingen.
 The state action: Dr. Robert Trusch, Dipl.-Biol, zentrale Landesdatenbank Schmetterlinge, State Museum of Natural History Karlsruhe (SMNK), Entomologische Abteilung.

 Herbert Fuchs (Naturschutzbüro Zollernalb) was the leader of the training course.